RasmusMai/PipeELK/README.md

 # Setting up

+# :warning: Read this! :warning:
+**I've made significant improvements to this repository since the initial submission.
+Instead of updating the main branch, I've put everything new in the [`improvements`](https://github.com/RasmusMai/PipeELK/tree/improvements) branch.**

+---

+Please switch to the `improvements` branch to see the latest changes and improvements.
+Thank you for your attention!

 # Overview

 This is a pure-Ansible realization of the given exercise.
 It is not intended to be used in production, but rather as a proof of concept.
 My approach focused on pure automation, rather than security or performance.